Imran4424/Machine-Learning-Models/README.md

 Now we can add an extra dimention to this dataset to make the dataset linearly separable.

-Kernel Support Vector Machine is special type of Support Vector machine model which can separate.,,
+Kernel Support Vector Machine is special type of Support Vector machine model which can separate.,,,

 ### Naive Bayes